 Government subsidies include cash subsidies received by the Group's entities in the PRC from local governments for general corporate purposes.
 Such subsidies allow the Group full discretion in utilizing the funds and are generally provided as incentives for investing in certain local districts.
-Cash subsidies of \$121,665, \$230,547 and \$172,737 are included in other operating income for the years ended December 31, 2008, 2009 and 2010, respectively.
+Cash subsidies of \$230,547, \$172,737 and \$562,333 are included in other operating income for the years ended December 31, 2009, 2010 and 2011, respectively.
 Cash subsidies are recognized when received and when all the conditions for their receipt have been satisfied.

-(r) Net Income (Loss) per Share
+(r) Net Income per Share

-Basic net income (loss) per share is computed by dividing net income (loss) attributable to ordinary shareholders by the weighted average number of common shares outstanding during the period.
-For the years ended December 31, 2008, 2009 and 2010, the Group determined that its Series A convertible redeemable preferred shares were participating securities as they participate in undistributed earnings on the same basis as the ordinary shares.
-Accordingly, the Group has used the two-class method of computing basic earnings per share.
-The Series A convertible redeemable preferred agreement does not require the preferred shareholders to participate in losses of the Company.
-Accordingly, the Company presents earnings per share using the two-class method when the operations of the Company result in earnings, and not losses, for any given period.
+Basic net income per share is computed by dividing net income attributable to ordinary shareholders by the weighted average number of common shares outstanding during the period.
+For the years ended December 31, 2009 and 2010, the Group determined that its Series A convertible redeemable preferred shares were participating securities as they participated in undistributed earnings on the same basis as the ordinary shares.
+Accordingly, the Group used the two-class method of computing basic earnings per share.

-Diluted net income (loss) per share is computed by giving effect to all potential dilutive shares, including non-vested restricted shares, options and Series A convertible redeemable preferred shares.
-Diluted net income (loss) per share is computed using the more dilutive of the two-class method or the if-converted method.
+Diluted net income per share is computed by giving effect to all potential dilutive shares, including non-vested restricted shares, options and Series A convertible redeemable preferred shares.
+For the years ended December 31, 2009 and 2010, diluted net income per share is computed using the more dilutive of the two-class method or the if-converted method.